kyma-project/kyma/resources/function-controller/README.md

 ## Running the first function

 Currently there is no UI support for the new function-controller.
-Run your first function in the following way: #Todo link
+Run your first function as mentioned [here](../../components/function-controller/README.md#create-a-sample-hello-world-function)